Introduction of Sang Ye:Mulberry Leaf.

-Brief introduction: The herb Folium Mori is the dried leaf of White Mulberry, Morus alba L., used (1).to disperse wind and heat in the treatment of wind-heat affliction, (2).to pacify the liver and brighten the eyes for relieving hyperactivity of the liver with headache and acute conjunctivitis, and (3).to clear and moisten the lung for relieving dry cough.
-The herb is commonly known as Folium Mori, Mulberry Leaf, Sānɡ Yè.
+Brief Introduction: Folium Mori is the dried leaf of the white mulberry, Morus alba L. It is used (1) to disperse wind-heat in the treatment of wind-heat invasion; (2) to pacify the liver and brighten the eyes, for conditions such as hyperactivity of liver-yang with headache and acute conjunctivitis; and (3) to clear and moisten the lung, for dry cough due to lung dryness.
+The herb is commonly known as Folium Mori, Mulberry Leaf, or Sānɡ Yè.

-Botanical source: The herb Folium Mori (Mulberry Leaf) is the dried leaf of the Morus alba L., it is a plant of the Morus genus, the Moraceae family (mulberry,or fig family) of the Rosales order.
-This commonly used species is introduced:
+Botanical Source: Folium Mori (Mulberry Leaf) is the dried leaf of Morus alba L., a deciduous tree belonging to the genus Morus, family Moraceae (mulberry or fig family), order Rosales.
+This widely used species is described below:

 Morus alba L.